lsegal/yard/README.markdown

 YARD will by default only document code in your public visibility.
 You can document your protected and private code by adding `--protected` or `--private` to the option switches.
+In addition, you can add `--no-private` to also ignore any object that has the `@private` meta-tag.
+This is similar to RDoc's ":nodoc:" behaviour, though the distinction is important.
+RDoc implies that the object with :nodoc: would not be documented, whereas YARD still recommends documenting private objects for the private API (for maintainer/developer consumption).

-You can also add extra informative files with the `--files` switch, for example:
+You can also add extra informative files (README, LICENSE) by separating the globs and the filenames with '-'.

+    $ yardoc 'app/**/*.rb' - README LICENSE FAQ

+If no globs preceed the '-' argument, the default glob (lib/**/*.rb) is
+used:

-    $ yardoc --files FAQ,LICENSE
+    $ yardoc - README LICENSE FAQ

-Note that the README file is specified with its own `--readme` switch.
+Note that the README file can be specified with its own `--readme` switch.

 You can also add a `.yardopts` file to your project directory which lists the switches separated by whitespace (newlines or space) to pass to yardoc